The Maximal Probability that k-wise Independent Bits are All 1

 Finally, in the case $p=\frac{1}{2}$, the maximal probability of the $\AND$ event is also the maximal probability for any fixed string of bits (roughly, `translating' a distribution by a constant vector, does not `affect' the $k$-wise independence).
 In other words, for $p=\frac{1}{2}$ this maximal probability corresponds to the minimal min-entropy possible for a $k$-wise independent distribution, which seems a very basic property.

 This work continues a previous work \cite{BGGP} in which an (explicit) upper bound for the $\AND$ event was found (as well as some lower bounds).
 The upper bound was derived as a solution to a relaxed maximization problem (see Section~\ref{relaxed_problem_section}) which appears quite similar to the original problem.
 The similarity makes it natural to expect that the upper bound be quite close to the true maximal probability.
 Indeed, in this work we affirm this expectation in a large regime of the parameters.
-To describe our results let us first introduce some notation.